 Often, when grant funding is available, a project must be “shovel ready” to be eligible.
 Getting a project to “shovel ready” status requires a lot of work and money, environmental studies must be done, impacts must be evaluated, and plans must be drawn up.
 Oftentimes, grants will require a certain percentage to be matched by the municipality; having solid financial policies in place, and healthy reserves, helps ensure funding is available when opportunities arise.

-As a business owner, elected leader, and member of the economic development community, I bring an entrepreneurial mindset to government that will ensure Pierce County is ready for the next challenges in the years ahead.
+As a business owner, elected leader, and member of the economic development community, I bring an entrepreneurial mindset to government that will ensure Lakewood continues to be ready for the next challenges in the years ahead.